seccubus/seccubus/README.txt

-2011-03-14 - Seccubus v2.0.alpha1
+2011-04-28 - Seccubus v2.0.alpha2

-Welcome to the first release of Seccubus 2.0 as the name suggests this is an Alpha release with the associated quality.
+Today the second Alpha version of Seccubus sees the light of day.
+As the name suggests this is an Alpha release with the associated quality.
 If you are running Seccubus V1 in a production environment we strongly suggest to not move to Seccubus V2 unless you have a specific reason to do so.

+This second Alpha release addresses some speed issues and some issues with Nessus scanning.

 So what is the difference between Seccubus V2 and Seccubus V2?